department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/mgib-verify-enrollment.md

 *URL and breadcrumb requirements for each modified or new page within the experience.
 URLs and breadcrumbs must follow established patterns and standards of the existing site.*

-**1) H1 of page - New**
+**1) H1 of page (authenticated landing page with list of verifications) - New**
 - URL: www.va.gov/education/verify-school-enrollment/mgib-verification
 - Breadcrumb: TBD by Sitewide Content
+- Notes: Ensure that the breadcrumb matches the H1

+**2) H1 of page (form flow to verify enrollment) - New**
+- URL: www.va.gov/education/verify-school-enrollment/mgib-verification/verify - confirming with our OCTO lead if this needs to follow the same pattern as Post-9/11 tool or if it needs
+- Breadcrumb: TBD by Sitewide Content
-- Notes: Ensure that the breadcrumb matches the H1.
-Breadcrumb will not change as folks go through the form flow, but the sub-URL should.
+- Notes: Breadcrumb will not change as folks go through the form flow, but the sub-URL should.
+This form flow only has one page so this might not apply at this time, but something to think about if additional screens are ever added.
+Here is our guidance on creating sub-URLs for future reference:

-### Form Flow URLs

-As mentiond above, the sub-URL should update as users move through the flow and will build off the The canonical URL.
-Here is our guidance on creating sub-URLs:

   > Teams can choose their own sub-urls, or get help from CAIA in choosing them or vetting them.
     Note some standard sub-urls: